OWASP/owasp.github.io/_posts/2025-04-09-asvs-final-countdown.md

 Please first log ideas, issues or questions here: <https://github.com/OWASP/ASVS/issues>.
 It’s helpful to share if you have any ideas or if you find any bugs or typos (but see the extra guidance below).

-We may subsequently ask you to open a pull request, <https://github.com/OWASP/ASVS/pulls>, based on the discussion in the issue.
+We may subsequently ask you to open a pull request, <https://github.com/OWASP/ASVS/pulls>, based on the discussion in the issue, if you are willing to do so, or we do that ourselves if you prefer.

 After familiarizing yourself with the current version and if you don't have additional questions or feedback, the next area to focus on is the "Issues" section.